James Haven: Career

 Haven began his professional acting career in 1998.
 He had minor roles in several films starring his sister, Angelina Jolie, namely Gia (1998), Hell's Kitchen (1998), and Original Sin (2001).
 He also appeared in Monster's Ball (2001), which starred his sister's then-husband, Billy Bob Thornton.
 Haven was in a 2004 episode of CSI: Crime Scene Investigation and a 2007 episode of The Game.

 In 2005, Haven was the executive producer of the documentary Trudell, which chronicles the life and work of Santee Sioux musician and activist John Trudell.
 Trudell was an official selection at the Sundance Film Festival and the Tribeca Festival; it won the Special Jury Prize for Best Documentary at the Seattle International Film Festival.
 In 2011, he served as executive producer for the short comedy film That's Our Mary, which follows two actresses awaiting the final casting decision for the role of the Virgin Mary at a faith-based film studio.
 Since 2006, Haven has been the executive board director of Artivist, a festival in Los Angeles that highlights films addressing human rights, animal rights and environmental issues.

 Haven retired from acting in 2013.
 He directed his father and Anton Yelchin in the short film Court of Conscience (2015).

 Personal life

 Like his sister, Haven was estranged from his father for a while.
 During that time, he legally dropped "Voight" as his surname.
 In the wake of his mother's death from ovarian cancer on January 27, 2007, he reconciled with his father after a six-year estrangement.
 Haven grew up Catholic and became a born-again Christian in 2009.
+In August 2024, Haven married reality television personality Romi Imbelli, who appeared on The Real L Word.
+They had been close friends for over 20 years.
+They applied for annulment two weeks later.

+Haven came out as gay in 2026.